 We have a legal duty to ensure that children are protected from abuse and neglect.
 Allegations and concerns relating to child abuse are investigated jointly by Social Services staff with Police Scotland.

 Abuse and neglect are forms of maltreatment.
 Abuse or neglect may involve inflicting harm or failing to act to prevent harm.
-Children may be maltreated at home, within a family or peer network, in care placements, institutions or community setting, and in the online and digital environment.
-Those responsible may be previously unknown or familiar, or in positions of trust.
-They may be family members.
+Children may be harmed in families, peer groups, care settings, institutions, communities and in the online environment.
+Those responsible may be known or unknown to the child, may be in positions of trust, and may act alone or as part of a group.
 Children may be harmed pre-birth, for instance by domestic abuse of a mother or through parental alcohol and drug use.

 Children can therefore be abused in different ways.
 They could be physically injured, sexually abused, emotionally abused or neglected.